GoogleCloudPlatform/terraformer/README.md

     supported objects by resource.
 2. Remote state can be uploaded to a GCS bucket.
 3. Connect between resources with `terraform_remote_state` (local and bucket).
-4. Save `tf` files with custom folder tree pattern.
+4. Save `tf` files using a custom folder tree pattern.
 5. Import by resource name and type.

 Terraformer uses terraform providers and is designed to easily support newly added resources.